-IT’S fair to say that 80-year-old John Heij and his wife Elizabeth are early adopters.
-It was 2004 when they first installed a small solar + battery system to run lights and computers in their home in the Aldinga Arts EcoVillage, on the coast south of Adelaide in South Australia.
+It’s fair to say that 80-year-old John Heij and his wife Elizabeth are early adopters.
+It was 2004 when they first installed a small solar and battery system to run lights and computers in their home in the Aldinga Arts EcoVillage, on the coast south of Adelaide in South Australia.
 Then, in 2013, they designed and built a new house (in the same village), and as part of that, installed a larger hybrid (grid-connected) system to run their entire all-electric home and electric vehicle (EV).
-In addition, they’re effectively off-grid for water, with two 22.5 kL in-ground rainwater storage tanks that have supplied all their water needs for the last three years.
-Their power system comprises 9.6 kW of Canadian Solar panels, two 5 kW Kaco/ Selectronic inverters, a Selectronic SP-Pro inverter-charger and 32 kWh of Sonnenschein sealed lead-acid gel batteries, configured in an AC coupled system.
-The size of the system means they import “less than half a kilowatt-hour per day” of electricity from the grid— a tiny proportion of the average import of 19 kWh/day in their area for two-person homes (as noted on their most recent ‘bill’—or rather, credit—from AGL).
-Of course, their actual energy usage is higher, with most of their 7 to 18 kWh daily usage (based on June to August 2016 usage figures, higher when charging the EV) coming from the PV panels or the batteries.
+In addition, they’re effectively off-grid for water, with two 22.5 kilolitre in-ground rainwater storage tanks that have supplied all their water needs for the last three years.
+Their power system comprises 9.6 kilowatts of Canadian Solar panels, two 5 kilowatt Kaco/ Selectronic inverters, a Selectronic SP-Pro inverter-charger and 32 kilowatt-hours of Sonnenschein sealed lead-acid gel batteries, configured in an AC coupled system.
+The size of the system means they import “less than half a kilowatt-hour per day” of electricity from the grid — a tiny proportion of the average import of 19 kWh/day in their area for two-person homes (as noted on their most recent ‘bill’—or rather, credit—from AGL).
+Of course, their actual energy usage is higher, with most of their 7 to 18 kWh daily usage (based on June to August 2016 usage figures, higher when charging the EV) coming from the solar panels or the batteries.
 The system cost between $30,000 and $35,000, but John notes that they would have done it “no matter the cost”.
-It’s a philosophical issue for them: “if the powers that be aren’t going to remove coal and gas, we have to do something about it ourselves,” he says.
+It’s a philosophical issue for them: “If the powers that be aren’t going to remove coal and gas, we have to do something about it ourselves,” he says.

 One of the interesting features of the system is the inclusion of a Sunnymate diverter (now called the SunMate) which optimally directs the solar energy.
 It starts by first charging the batteries, then diverts to the solar hot water system’s electric water tank element, then to the heater in the house.
 Elizabeth notes: “The air conditioner has to be managed manually as the Sunnymate doesn’t seem to handle motor-driven equipment.
 This apparently can be overcome by using relays but we haven’t gone that far yet.
 It handles the heater well as it is a resistive load.”
 Since installing the system, they’ve never had to heat water from the grid: “even on the dullest days, it always manages to heat water.”
 John adds that they never get a full day of rain in their area, so there’s always some generation.
 The Sunnymate can also control charging of their electric car.
 They only charge the car during the day and most of that charge is from solar.
 “We’re a bit different than some people as we’re retired and can organise our energy use for during the day,” notes John.